mayask/sprout/README.md

 ## Parameter Binding

-Sprouter can automatically extract and validate parameters from multiple sources using struct tags.
+Sprout can automatically extract and validate parameters from multiple sources using struct tags.

 ### Path Parameters